 Common Issues With Print Curing

-Most common issues with today’s organic blends are bleeding in which dye gas traps under the ink, thereby discolouring it.
+The most common issues with today’s organic blends are bleeding in which dye gets trapped under the ink, thereby discoloring it.
 Other issues such as ghosting also arise which creates a soft halo around the print.
 Then there is the problem of see-through prints.

 Getting the right cure can be a tough task but with a solid understanding of the basic curing needs and tests you can get the result you crave for.
 Plus, if you have a print shop, you need to automate the process with a web-to-print solution to make your production much faster, easier and in a cost-effective manner.